aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-office-add-ins/_index.md

 ﻿---
-title: Work with Office Add-ins
+title: Work with Office Add-ins – Aspose.Words for Python via .NET
+articleTitle: Work with Office Add-ins
+linktitle: Work with Office Add-ins
 description: "Aspose.Words for Python via .NET provides various classes for working with Office Add-ins.
 You can add Task Pane via web extension and customize the pane and extension properties."
 type: docs
 weight: 130